PinkyRabbit/my-js-vim-cfg-v2/README.md

 For more fast navigation though file I use Mark plugin.
 It's totally easy to use it `\m` to mark any item and next you can search by mark number.
 You can read a plugin documentation [here](https://github.com/inkarkat/vim-mark)

+## Help and methods folding

+I think, if you are familiar with VIM, there is no sense to present help on `F1` button.
+That's why I rebind it to file methods folding.
+In some cases it can be useful so test it.

 # Comments

 With a perfect plugin [vim-commentary](https://github.com/tpope/vim-commentary).
 Just `gc` to make a comment